-The key here is to start small but think of the bigger picture and what you’ll have achieved by the end of the no spend challenge.
+The key here is to start small but think of the bigger picture and what you’ll have achieved by the end of the no-spend challenge.

 What is a No Spend Challenge?

-A no spend challenge is exactly what it sounds like.
+A no-spend challenge is exactly what it sounds like.
 A period of time during which you do not spend any money in an effort to learn how to manage finances and become debt-free.

-If you’re thinking, how on earth is it possible to not spend money everyday, this article will outline where and how to succeed with a daily no spend challenge.
+If you’re thinking, how on earth is it possible to not spend money every day, this article will outline where and how to succeed with a daily no spend challenge.
 It’s not as difficult as it sounds.

-Even though I’m debt free, I still go on personal no spend challenges every now and then because I’m an evolving person.
+Even though I’m debt-free, I still go on personal no spend challenges every now and then because I’m an evolving person.

 This isn’t what this article is about.
-By the end of this article, you will see exactly how it’s possible to engage in a no spend challenge without spending any money.
+By the end of this article, you will see exactly how it’s possible to engage in a no-spend challenge without spending any money.

 10 Ways to Succeed at a No Spend Challenge